migalmoreno/tubo/README.md

 ## Try It Out

 You can try a live demo at <https://tubo.migalmoreno.com>.
-If you can, please consider self-hosting Tubo and let me know about your instance via the [contribution methods](#org36cfc60).
-See [installation](#org88ed64e) for ways to set up Tubo in your server.
+If you consider self-hosting Tubo  let me know about your instance via the [contribution methods](#orga74f48b).
+See [installation](#org688510e) for ways to set up Tubo in your server.

 ## Installation